Epitech/.github/.github/ISSUE_TEMPLATE/content-error-report.md

 - Correction: It should be written ...

 ## Thanks for taking the time to fill out this report!
-It will tremendously contribute to fix the pedagogical content delivered.
+It will tremendously contribute to improve the pedagogical content delivered.